BioInfoAPS/BioInfoAPS.github.io/setup.md

 Double click on directory named as your username to find your files.
 </div>

+> To view instructions for connection using terminal, click [here](setup-old.html).
+> Note that this method does not work with guest accounts in Hipergator.
+{: .notes}

 {% comment %} Text editor {% endcomment %}
 {% include setup/editor.html %}